devlooped/nugetizer/readme.md

 ### PackageReference

 Package references are turned into package dependencies by default (essentially converting `<PackageReference>` to `<PackageFile ...
-PackFolder="Dependency">`).
+PackFolder="Dependency">`), unless `PackDependencies` property is `false`.
 If the package reference specifies `PrivateAssets="all"`, however, it's not added as a dependency.
 Instead, in that case, all the contributed files to the compilation are placed in the same `PackFolder` as the project's build output (if packable, depending on `PackBuildOutput` property).

-Build-only dependencies that don't contribute assemblies to the output (i.e. analyzers or things like [GitInfo](https://github.com/kzu/GitInfo) or [ThisAssembly](https://github.com/kzu/ThisAssembly) won't cause any extra items).
+Build-only dependencies that don't contribute assemblies to the output (i.e. analyzers or things like [GitInfo](https://github.com/kzu/GitInfo) or [ThisAssembly](https://github.com/kzu/ThisAssembly) won't cause any extra items.

 This even works transitively, so if you use *PrivateAssets=all* on package reference *A*, which in turn has a package dependency on *B* and *B* in turn depends on *C*, all of *A*, *B* and *C* assets will be packed.
-You can opt out of the transitive packing with `PackTransitive=false`.
+You can opt out of the transitive packing with `PackTransitive=false` metadata on the `PackageReference`.

 As usual, you can change this default behavior by using `Pack=false` metadata.

 ### ProjectReference